 Training Academy is Child Care Aware® of America’s online training system.
 Courses are available for child care providers on a number of topics.
 Earn credits towards your state’s annual training requirements without leaving your home!
 You’ll also find courses that will allow you to earn or renew your Child Development Associate credential, or CDA.
 Your local agency may partner with Child Care Aware® of America to offer these courses.
 If not, you may access them directly through this site.

-Looking for local training opportunities?
+Looking for training in your area?

 Child Care Aware® does not offer provider trainings.
 If you’re looking for local training or professional development, contact your local Child Care Resource & Referral agency (CCR&R).
 They may offer or be able to help you find free and low-cost training opportunities near you.
 Find your local CCR&R with a zip code search on our CCR&R Search page.